Mick Karn: Musical style

 Karn was essentially a self-taught musician, stating, "I rely very much on my ears.
 If it sounds as if it's the right thing, then I'll keep it—even if it may not be."
 His first musical instrument was bassoon, with which he attended and passed an LSSO audition.
 After his bassoon was stolen from him, he purchased a bass guitar for £5.
 It was then he joined up with David Batt (Sylvian), who played acoustic guitar.

-Karn was principally the bassist within Japan, but also played all the wind instruments, including the saxophone; on Tin Drum, he played the Chinese suona (credited as "dida") for the authentic oriental sound.
+Although Karn was principally Japan's bassist, he also played all the wind instruments, including the saxophone; on Tin Drum, he played the Chinese suona (credited as "dida") for the authentic oriental sound.
 Karn's use of the fretless bass guitar, a relatively unusual instrument in modern popular music, produces a distinctive sound and playing style, which makes his playing immediately recognisable.

 Karn played an aluminium-neck Travis Bean bass on all Japan albums up to Gentlemen Take Polaroids.
-In 1981 he moved to Wal basses, purchasing two Mark I instruments, one with rare African tulipwood facings, the other a cherry solidbody.
+In 1981, he moved on to Wal basses, purchasing two Mark I instruments, one with rare African tulipwood facings, the other a cherry solid-body.
 Karn recorded Japan's last studio album Tin Drum with the Wal and had continued to use these, along with a headless Klein K Bass.

-Sculpture and painting

-Karn was a self-taught sculptor working mainly in clay, although he explored other mediums.
-He held several exhibitions.
-He also painted in oils and experimented with using ceramic on the canvas to create a 3D effect.
-He was photographed in the early 1980s by Steve Jansen.
-Several of his paintings were used as sleeve covers for his music including, "Buoy" and "The Concrete Twin".
-His sculpture "Mask of Confidence", combining his hands with the arms, upper torso and face of photographer Yuka Fujii, was used as the inner sleeve cover for Kajagoogoo's Islands album.
-Karn, influenced by Chinese edible folk sculpture dating back thousands of years, also experimented in designing and creating edible life size portraiture, some of which were showcased at his restaurant "The Penguin Cafe".
-Karn said, "There was a definite change in style when I stopped using self-hardening clay in the mid '80s and began sculpting with more conventional clay.
-Finding it much more malleable, the pieces could be worked on a larger scale and needn't be focused, as was the case previously, on small detail."
-He continued to sculpt throughout his life and eventually learned to fire his own pieces.